wanguinjoka/Challenge-j1.0/README.md

 ## Testing
 * No Test yet
-* To use Mocha and chai for  running tests
+* To use Mocha and chai for  running tests in future